slashinfty/tournament-organizer/README.md

 ### About Pairings
 Details can be found in the [`tournament-pairings`](https://github.com/slashinfty/tournament-pairings#algorithms) readme.

+### Most Recent Update
+v3.2.0 - chess tournaments can now be run with Swiss pairings, as the `Tournament.colored` property ensures the pairing algorithm accounts for which colors players have previously been assigned and maintains a color balance.

 ## Contributing
 Please submit an issue if you encounter a bug or have a feature suggestion.